Predicting what happens after surgery for patients with FAP, a rare genetic condition that increases risk of bowel cancer

 The science behind the project

-Miss Patel will use a variety of methods, including studying cells, genetics and computer modelling in the lab to investigate why these polyps develop.
-She will also look into how the organisms and other substances inside the pouch (such as bacteria and bile) might influence how polyps turn into cancer.
+Miss Patel used a variety of methods, including studying cells, growing 'miniguts', genetics and computer modelling in the lab to investigate why these polyps develop.
+She also looked into how the organisms and other substances inside the pouch (such as bacteria and bile) might influence how polyps turn into cancer.

 There are several different types of surgery that someone with FAP could have.
-Improving knowledge of the longer-term consequences of pouch surgery means better, more tailored decisions about surgery can be made, reducing the chance of cancer developing in the future.
+Improving knowledge of the longer-term consequences of pouch surgery means better, more tailored decisions about surgery can be made and improved planning of post-surgery surveillance, reducing the chances of cancer developing in the future.
 Greater understanding about how and why polyps develop into cancer in this group of patients could also help improve understanding of how bowel cancer develops in the general population.
 This research therefore has the potential to benefit many more people affected by bowel cancer.